 I couldn't find much.
 There were some abstracts, lists of magazine and newspaper accounts from the time; but that meant pawing through reel upon reel of microfilm.
 I didn't have time.
-I took a deep breath and sat in a soft chair in the reference room.
-Think.
-How am I going to do this?
+I took a deep breath ime break a deep breath